 Your standard start vs. AP laners (Taric doesn't excel vs. ap laners, but up to you if you want to try).
 Crystalline Flask offers sustain to soak up extra magic damage and stay in lane longer.
 Null-Magic Mantle reduces enemy magic damage but doesn't scale with anything and is not recommended as a starting item.

 This is your core item.
 This is what makes you the high-damage tank duelist that you are.
 Offers cooldown reduction, lots of armor for scaling, ability power for extra damage, mana and a unique passive that synergizes greatly with Gemcraft.
-Glacial Shroud should be rushed vs. AD opponents and Iceborn Gauntlet should be finished off later on.
+Glacial Shroud should be rushed vs. AD opponents and Frostfire Gauntlet should be finished off later on.
 No stat here is wasted and the CDR in combination with Gemcraft's 2 second global CDR allows you to chain full combo rotations fairly quickly and stunlock targets.

 Get this item if you won your lane, it offers high amounts of armor that scales with your abilities, HP (scales with your Imbue and generally renders armor more efficient) and constant aoe damage to help you win prolonged teamfights and duels.
-(Remember, magic penetration from your runes does in fact affect the damage from Sunfire Cape).
-This also grants you the ability to split push fairly well, making it easy to clear a wave with one or two Sunfire Cape procs and your [shatter]].
+(Remember, magic penetration from your runes does in fact affect the damage from Sunfire Aegis).
+This also grants you the ability to split push fairly well, making it easy to clear a wave with one or two Sunfire Aegis procs and your [shatter]].

 Offers cooldown reduction, HP (scales with your Imbue and generally renders armor more efficient), HP regeneration for extra sustain, magic resistance to soak up more magic damage and a unique passive that increases all self-healing effects by a whopping 20%!
 That means that healing yourself with Imbue heals for 20% more.
 At the point in the game where you complete this item, you'll be sitting at high amounts of armor and should start considering magic resistance to survive burst from AP champions.
-This item, alongside Iceborn Gauntlet grants you 40% CDR and the 2 second global CDR from Gemcraft, effectively allowing you to stun an enemy every 3 seconds with your EWQ/WEQ combo.
+This item, alongside Frostfire Gauntlet grants you 40% CDR and the 2 second global CDR from Gemcraft, effectively allowing you to stun an enemy every 3 seconds with your EWQ/WEQ combo.

 Grants armor that scales with your abilities and HP (scales with your Imbue and generally renders armor more efficient) whilst also providing an attack speed debuff to your assailants and an AOE slow upon activation, useful for catching up to targets and locking them down with Dazzle.
 Buy this if you're losing your lane or if the enemy team has a high attackspeed champion that poses a threat to your team.